Sulley Muntari

 Suleyman Ali "Sulley" Muntari (born 27 August 1984) is a Ghanaian former professional footballer who played as a midfielder.
-He spent most of his career in Italy, playing for clubs such as Udinese, Internazionale, and Milan.
+He spent most of his career in Italy, playing for clubs such as Udinese, Inter Milan, and AC Milan.

 Spoken about as a talented footballer at a young age, Muntari started his youth career in Ghana with Liberty Professionals before joining Udinese where he progressed from their academy into becoming a first team player.
 He featured in over 150 matches for Udinese and scored 9 goals before securing a move to join English team Portsmouth then English Premier League.
 He spent only a season with the Pompey and was also part of the team that won the FA Cup in 2007–08.

 His performance in the Premier League and the FA Cup earned him a move to join Inter Milan in 2008.
-During his time with Internazionale, he helped the team win the Champions League in 2009–10 and the Serie A title in 2008–09 and 2009–10 among other trophies.
+During his time with Inter Milan, he helped the team win the Champions League in 2009–10 and the Serie A title in 2008–09 and 2009–10 among other trophies.

 After becoming a full international in 2002, Muntari earned over 80 caps for the Ghana national team and was selected for two Africa Cup of Nations tournaments and three FIFA World Cups.
 He was also a member of the Ghana U20 team that placed second in the African Youth Championship and FIFA U-20 World Cup both in 2001.

-He is the elder brother of Tambov player Sulley Muniru.
+He is the elder brother of former Tambov player Sulley Muniru.